DataPsycho/StatBase/README.md

 ### The Building Phase:
-The basic algorithms will be build in a class based approach and stored as a package/module.
-The later the models will be imported in the notebooks and applied several data sources.
+The basic algorithms will be build in a class based approach following the book mentioned and stored as a package/module.
+It is actually exactly same copy of the codes taken from book repository.
+The package is called `neuralbase`.
+Then later the models will be imported from `neuralbase` in the notebooks and applied in the data source.
+- Chapter 1: Tour of Models

 ### The Application Phase:
-The algorithm and other packages have already build the algorithm will used in the real world data in that section.
+The custom algorithm from building phase and other helper packages  will used in the real world data in that section.
-They will presented in a very mathematical and elaborate way.
+They will presented in a short mathematical manner too if needed to explain the hyper parameters.